Insight-Services-APAC/copilot-lab-sql/README.md

 ## Lab 3: Debugging SQL

 In this lab, you will be given a SQL file that contains a query that is not working as expected.
-Your task is to identify the issue and fix it.
+Your task is to use GitHub Copilot to identify the issues and fix them.

-The SQL file is called [lab3.sql](sample-data/lab3.sql) and is located in the `sample-data` folder.
+The SQL file is called [lab3-query.sql](sample-data/lab3-query.sql) and is located in the `sample-data` folder.
 The query is designed to run against a database that has had the tables created in Lab 1.
 The query is shown below.

 ```sql
 SELECT C.Firstname, A.AddressLine1, A.AddressLine2, A.City, A.State, A.ZipCode